piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/export-import-entries.md

 It is possible to export and import entries from one type of data source to another.
 There are many ways of exporting entries with {{ en.RDM }}.
 {% snippet icon.badgeCaution %}
 If you have users who override entry properties with ***User Specific Settings***, they will be required to export and import their ***User Specific Settings List***.
-See our topic on how to [Export and Import User Specific Settings](/kb/remote-desktop-manager/how-to-articles/export-import-user-specific-settings/).
+See [Export and Import User Specific Settings](/kb/remote-desktop-manager/how-to-articles/export-import-user-specific-settings/).
 {% endsnippet %}

 The first method is done directly <a href="#Export/Import Through {{ en.RDM }}">in {{ en.RDM }}</a>, while the second one uses a <a href="#Export/Import Using PowerShell">PowerShell script</a>.